 The city of Muynak settles down in the territory of autonomous republic Karakalpakstan which is a part of Republic Uzbekistan.
 In 1963 Muynak has found the city status.
 In it lives about 30 thousand people.

-Various atmospheric processes form a climate in region.
+Various atmospheric processes form a climate in the region.
 In the winter considerable influence is shown by cold northern and northwest interventions which give rise to temperature decrease.
 The snow abundance, which covers at times is observed 5-15 cm.
 Summer usually dry and hot there.
 Air temperature during this period reaches +39°С.

-There was a fish-canning industrial complex known in republic.
+There was a fish-canning industrial complex known in the republic.
 Muynak till 1980th met and pleased fans of active leisure.
 However in 1980th years the ecological situation there has strongly changed.

-In Muynak there is a bread-baking complex and joint-stock company of open type «Muynak fish-canning industrial complex» which at present time is going through hard time, due to the absence of raw materials.
+In Muynak there is a bread-baking complex and joint-stock company of open type «Muynak fish-canning industrial complex» which at present time is going through a hard time, due to the absence of raw materials.
 Sometimes at the industrial complex are delivered orders manufacturing of canned food from production.
-In the region there is a farm named "Raimbek".
-However there are problems.
+In the region, there is a farm named "Raimbek".
+However, there are problems.
 Today in Muynak work only 27 farmers that their quantity has increased in four-five times, considerable stimulating measures are necessary which difficult to realize